bjoernf73/DryDeploy/README.md

  Moreover, if you first took the time to put everything in code - shouldn't that enable you to just 'click play' to deploy everything?

- DryDeploy does.
+ DryDeploy seeks to do that.
 And all you need is a client.

- Define your networks, resources (instances of roles) and platform(s) (the CoreConfig) in an environment confguration repository.
+ Define your environment in an environment config (EnvConfig).
-You may
- also add any set of user defined data and data structure to the environment configuration (the UserConfig).
+Then
+ define your system modules in a module config (ModuleConfig).
+ Combine the two to instantiate your system modules.

- Each action of a role is provided with a set of expressions that resolves values from that configuration.
+ Each action of a role provides a set of expressions that resolves variable values from the cimbined config.
-The set is then passed to
+Those values are then
- the technology that performs the action, be it Terraform, Packer, DSC or other.
+ passed to the technology that performs the action, be it Terraform, Packer, DSC or any other.

  ...one command to Plan...